 - Assemble the bathroom faucet and drain on the sink before you attach it to the vanity.

 - Place the plastic gasket on the faucet.
 Then, while holding the faucet from underneath, screw on fastening nuts.

 - Insert the faucet into the designated holes on the vanity top.

 - Attach water supply lines to the new faucet with an adjustable wrench.

 Tip: Some vanities will come with a built-in faucet.
-Widespread faucets tend to be the most popular type.
 Follow the manufacturer’s instructions and install and secure the bath faucet to the vanity top.

 If you have chosen a bathroom vanity base, or a vanity without an attached top, you will need to dry-fit the vanity top over the vanity.
 Be sure to follow the manufacturer’s instructions to secure the vanity top to the vanity.